AlbertoV5/MIDI-for-Video/README.md

 # MIDI-for-Video
 Plot MIDI CSV for video

 Included Dean Town folder with all the individual MIDI .csv and their respective graphs.
-Separated by folders as that was the easier way with my current setup.
+Separated by folders as that was the easiest way with my current setup.

 How to Use:
  1. Get a MIDI to .CSV, make sure the script reads the column you are interested in (Pitch, Position, Velocity, Length).
 I'm using beat instead of MIDI ticks for position and length (from a resolution of 1/960).